Schedule a Visit

 No. In an effort to keep the goats calm and not disrupt the class, there are no photos during class.
 However, we allow people to come 15 minutes early and stay 15 minutes late to capture pictures with their favorite goats.

-Can I bring somebody to take photos?
+Can I bring someone to take photos?

 No. For the privacy of the class, and due to special considerations, we only allow paid patrons to classes.
 If you would like to schedule a private time to hang with, tour, or play with goats and take pictures, that can be arranged with us.